-Before joining SchoolWorks as its first Director of Business Development, Jennifer Strock worked in media marketing and business development at a variety of national magazines.
+Before joining SchoolWorks as its first Vice President of Business Development, Jennifer Strock worked in media marketing and business development at a variety of national magazines.
 But it was a stint as executive director of an afterschool fitness program that sparked her interest in education.

 “I had the opportunity to gain exposure to the vastly different educational environments that exist even within my own small community,” Strock says of her time as executive director of Girls on the Run in Reading, Pennsylvania.